 Growing adult teeth and completing orthodontic work takes up most of your childhood and teen years.
 Young adults may be done with braces, but there is one more major dental issue to deal with.
 Your dentist starts looking at your x-rays for signs of wisdom teeth trouble around age 17.
 It is important to know the signs that indicate your wisdom teeth need to be removed.
 You must schedule a removal quickly to avoid further dental problems.
-Your dentist or oral surgeon can also help you prepare for the recovery period.
+Your dentist can also help you prepare for the recovery period.

 - Ice packs

 - A friend or family member to drive you